The model theory of Commutative Near Vector Spaces: Preliminaries

 \begin{ex} Vector spaces have minimal Morley rank and degree, i.e. in a vector space $RM(x=x)=dM(x=x)=1$.
 In this case we can use quantifier elimination to see that every definable set in one variable is either finite or cofinite, the result is immediate from this. \end{ex}

 In fact structures with Morley rank and degree equal to $1$ are called \textit{strongly minimal} and are the most basic in the geometric model theory hierarchy.
-As well as vector spaces, strongly minimal structures include algebraically closed fields (in the field language) and infinite sets in the language $\{=\}$.
+As well as vector spaces, strongly minimal structures include algebraically closed fields (in the field language) and infinite sets in the empty language (note that by convention all languages contain identity).
 Morley rank in algebraically closed fields is equivalent to transcendence degree.
-In vector spaces the independence relation given by Morley rank (i.e. $a$ is independent from $B$ over $C$ if $RM(a/BC)=RM(a/C)$) is linear independence.
+In vector spaces the independence relation given by Morley rank (i.e. $a$ is independent from $B$ over $C$ if $RM(a/B\cup C)=RM(a/C)$) is linear independence.
+See \cite{Marker} for more details on strongly minimal structures.